Resonant superfluidity in the Rabi-coupled spin-dependent Fermi-Hubbard model: Derivation of the effective model at large attractive interactions

 Here we have utilized that $E_j$ is constant for any value of the states in the complement that can be connected to by these terms.
 This allows us to pull it out of the sum after which we see that the remaining sum corresponds to a matrix product leading to the above equations.
-Note that the first term corresponds to a perturbation in the absence of the Rabi-coupling term which has already been carried out in e.g.\cite{Fath1995,Cazalilla2005}
+Note that the first term corresponds to a perturbation in the absence of the Rabi-coupling term which has already been carried out in, e.g.,~\cite{Fath1995,Cazalilla2005}.

-In order to derive the effective Hamiltonian we need to evaluate the matrix-elements.
+In order to derive the effective Hamiltonian, we need to evaluate the matrix elements.
 As these only connect to neighboring pairs we can do this by considering the effect on the two-site states $|2 0 \rangle$ and $|0 2 \rangle$ (corresponding to the $j$ and $j+1$ sites).
-Applying the local tunneling-elements twice to the states corresponding to Eq. (\ref{eq:case1}), the non-zero terms can be arranged as
+Applying the local hopping elements twice to the states corresponding to Eq. (\ref{eq:case1}), the non-zero terms can be arranged as